Antminer S21 – Firmware Compatibility Error

 UART serial recovery.
 Connect a 3.3 V USB-to-UART adapter (FTDI FT232 or CH340G) to the three-pin debug header on the S21 control board (label varies by sub-revision — typically `TX/RX/GND` near the eMMC chip).
 Open a terminal at 115200 8-N-1, power the miner, capture the U-Boot log.
 From U-Boot, you can load a kernel image via TFTP (`setenv serverip 192.168.1.10; tftpboot 0x1000000 s21-firmware.bin; bootm`).
 This recovers an eMMC-level brick without desoldering.
 Do not proceed if you have not used a UART console before — you can brick a working U-Boot by typing the wrong env command.

 Cross-flash DCENT_OS.
 If the stock signing key is blocking you and you have a healthy control board, flash [DCENT_OS](https://d-central.tech/dcent-os/) — D-Central's open-source Antminer firmware.
-DCENT_OS ships images for every S21 BHB sub-revision we have catalogued, includes per-chip HW% diagnostics, autotuning, and Stratum v2, and is maintained publicly at `github.com/DCentralTech/DCENT_OS`.
+DCENT_OS ships images for every S21 BHB sub-revision we have catalogued, includes per-chip HW% diagnostics, autotuning, and Stratum v2 (on the roadmap), and is maintained publicly at `github.com/DCentralTech/DCENT_OS`.
 Alternatives: Braiins OS+ (closed-source firmware with good S21 support), LuxOS (strong telemetry), Vnish (aggressive tuning).
 All four expose per-chip visibility that stock Bitmain hides.
 The Mining Hackers' pick: DCENT_OS, because it is open, maintained by the community that repairs these miners daily, and has no licensing strings.

 Check eMMC health via UART.
 From U-Boot, `mmc info` and `mmc part` reveal whether the eMMC is reporting bad blocks.
 An eMMC with >5% bad blocks is end-of-life and will re-brick under load; at that point you are in board-replacement territory (Tier 4).